 And most importantly -- even though we've said it a few times already, it bears repeating -- don't scratch!
 Eczema is a fairly treatable condition but it can only get worse if you scratch it.
 So, after you've applied moisturizer, break out the potholders or mittens and keep your mitts off the itchy bits.

-For more information about eczema, look over the Web sites listed on the next page.
+For more information about eczema, look over the Web sites listed below.